Protocol Lending Guide 2025: Complete Guide

 - Institution: Mid-size hedge fund

-- Allocation: 5% of AUM in DeFi lending
+- Allocation: 5% of AUM in peer-to-peer lending

 - Approach: Conservative protocols with institutional custody